chipwhisp/chipwhisp/README.md

 – updating this soon. eyes emoji

-– I'm feeling talkative lately, feel free to sign my atabook if youd like I'd appreciate that : )
+– Feeling talkative lately, feel free to sign my atabook if youd like I'd appreciate it : )

 – DNI pedophiles, zoophiles, racists, radqueers, homophobes, Trump/ICE supporters, TERFs, RCTA, the like.
 I'm also not quite fond of Vivziepop and Qwelver fans either.